-A PTM can be mounted in a Compaq storage cabinet.
 Two PTM variations are available:

-- A factory-assembled PTM (base unit) that can be used to connect two MSL5026 libraries (one master and one slave). - The PTM base unit plus extensions with a combined length equal to the number of adjacent MSL5000 Series libraries installed in a Compaq storage cabinet. - For MSL5026 libraries: one master and up to six additional slaves. - For MSL5052 libraries: one master and up to three additional slaves. - Any combination of up to seven MSL5000 Series libraries not to exceed 40 U.
+- A factory-assembled PTM (base unit) that can be used to connect two MSL5026 or MSL5030 libraries (one master and one slave). - The PTM base unit plus extensions with a combined length equal to the number of adjacent MSL5000 Series libraries installed in a rack enclosure. - For MSL5026/MSL5030 libraries: one master and up to seven additional slaves. - For MSL5052/MSL5060 libraries: one master and up to three additional slaves. - Any combination of up to eight MSL5000 Series libraries not to exceed 40 U.